New physics in $WW\gamma$ at one loop via Majorana neutrinos

 where $\nu^0_{j,L}$ is a left-handed neutrino field and $\nu^0_{k,R}$ represents a neutrino field with right chirality, whereas $\psi^{\rm c}=C\overline{\psi}^{\rm T}$ is the charge-conjugate field of the spinor $\psi$, with $C$ the charge-conjugation matrix.
 Dirac mass-like terms, involving the $3\times3$ matrix $m_{\rm D}$ and its conjugate-transpose $m^\dag_{\rm D}$, are assumed to emerge from electroweak symmetry breaking.
 On the other hand, ${\cal L}^\nu_{\rm mass}$ involves Majorana mass-like terms as well, which are thought to emerge from spontaneous symmetry breaking at the high-energy scale $w$.
 The $3\times3$ matrix $m_{\rm M}$, lying within these terms, is symmetric, but general in any other regard.
-The Lagrangian term ${\cal L}^{\rm SM}_{\rm CC}$ comprises the set of charged currents (CC) in which the SM $W$ boson participates, and is expressed as

-In this equation, the index $\alpha$ runs over lepton flavors, that is $\alpha=e,\mu,\tau$, and ${\cal U}_{\rm PMNS}$ denotes de Pontecorvo-Maki-Nakagawa-Sakata (PMNS) neutrino-mixing matrix~\cite{MNS,PontecorvoPMNS}, which is the lepton-sector analogue of the Kobayashi-Maskawa matrix~\cite{KM}, lying within the quark sector.
-Since neutrinos in the present model are Majorana-like, the PMNS matrix is determined by three mixing angles, $\theta_{12}$, $\theta_{13}$, and $\theta_{23}$, by the Dirac phase, $\delta_{\rm D}$, and by three Majorana phases, $\phi_1$, $\phi_2$ and $\phi_3$~\cite{GiKi}.
-The Majorana phase $\phi_1$ is usually taken $\phi_1=0$.
-The parametrization of the PMNS matrix for the case of Dirac neutrinos lacks the Majorana phases, thus being given by four parameters only~\cite{GiKi}. \\
+By defining the $3\times1$ matrices